-Document Templates allows to specify how to export a questionnaire in form of a textual file.
+Document templates allows to specify how to export a questionnaire in form of a textual file.
 It is a highly flexible element of the tool; however, the development requires basic programming skills with Jinja2 templating language.
-We can develop the document templates either on our local computer (traditional development with text editor or IDE) or directly in DSW using Document Template Editors.
+We can develop the document templates either on our local computer (traditional development with text editor or IDE) with use of the Template Development Kit (TDK) or directly in DSW using Document Template Editors.